 You may be eligible for a Disabled Facilities Grant (DFG).
 These can fund a variety of major improvements and adaptations to make your life easier at home.
-The local authority has a duty to provide a DFG if you meet the qualifying criteria.
 Examples of 'major' home adaptations include a level access shower, stair lift, or a through-floor lift.